Here are the latest updates on the Coronavirus (COVID-19) outbreak and steps being taken by Christ Church.

 Please consider making your gifts to the ministry safely and securely online through our website or via text at www.cckpca.org/give.
 You may also mail checks to the church.
 We have established a mercy fund to help those in need at this time and you may make a designated gift to that fund online.

-All Sunday school classes (children, youth, and adults) will be held online only through the end of July, and perhaps August.
+All Sunday school classes (children, youth, and adults) will be held online only through the end of September.
+In-person classes are planned to start on October 4.

-All non-worship activities are suspended or online only through the end of July.
+All non-worship activities are suspended or online only through the end of September.
 That includes Sunday school (see above), Christ’s Kids, Youth Group, ESL, Ladies’ and Men’s Bible Studies, Group luncheons/gatherings, and Community Groups.
-We hope to begin phasing back in our normal ministry activities in August.
+We hope to begin phasing back in our normal ministry activities in October, but ESL and Christ's Kids will not be resumed until January.

 Use of our Facilities by Outside Groups

-All non-Christ Church activities are suspended through the end of July.
+All non-Christ Church activities are suspended through September 20.
 That includes all meetings, school activities, music recitals, and previously approved building requests.
-Building use requests for August and beyond may be submitted.
+Building use requests for September 21 and beyond may be submitted.
 Please note that if building use is approved, you will need to follow additional health and cleaning protocols.

 How You Can Stop the Spread Of Germs